mponti/brew-buddy/README.md

 * **Automatic Filtering:** Pre-filters results to exclude blends, roasted coffee, and samplers, ensuring only single-origin green coffees are stored.
 * **Historical Tracking:** Uses an "UPSERT" strategy with "soft deletes."
 Items currently on the site are marked active; items removed are marked inactive but retained in the database for historical analysis.
 * **Data Enrichment:** Captures detailed metadata including origin, price, score, tasting notes, and full descriptions.
+* **AI-Powered Semantic Search:** Uses Google's Gemini embeddings to allow for "vibe-based" searching of coffee profiles (e.g., finding coffees that match descriptions like "funky and bright" rather than just exact keywords).

 ## Why It's Useful